 Cole shuts down Nationals as Pirates roll to 6-1 win

-Pittsburgh Pirates' Josh Bell watches a three-run home run off Washington Nationals starting pitcher Jacob Turner during the sixth inning of a baseball game in Pittsburgh, Wednesday, May 17, 2017.
-Pittsburgh Pirates' Josh Bell watches a three-run home run off Washington Nationals starting pitcher Jacob Turner during the sixth inning of a baseball game in Pittsburgh, Wednesday, May 17, 2017.
+Pittsburgh Pirates' Josh Bell celebrates in the dugout after hitting a three-run home run off Washington Nationals starting pitcher Jacob Turner during the sixth inning of a baseball game in Pittsburgh, Wednesday, May 17, 2017.
+Pittsburgh Pirates' Josh Bell, left, celebrates with Jordy Mercer after hitting a three-run home run off Washington Nationals starting pitcher Jacob Turner during the sixth inning of a baseball game in Pittsburgh, Wednesday, May 17, 2017.

 Add your comments below